-7.1.18 Information model
+5.1.19 Information model

 Firely Server supports the use of multiple information models (currently FHIR STU3 and R4) simultaneously.
 The InformationModel section contains the related settings.
-By default, Firely Server serves both versions from the root of your web service, defaulting to STU3 when the client does not use Accept or format to specify either one.
+By default, Firely Server serves both versions from the root of your web service, defaulting to R4 when the client does not use Accept or format to specify either one.
 Mapping a path or a subdomain to a specific version creates an additional URI serving only that particular version.

 '''

 "InformationModel": {

 "Default": "Fhir4.0", // For STU3: "Fhir3.0".
-Information model to use when none is.
+Information model to use when none is

+specified in either mapping, the format parameter or the ACCEPT header.

 "Mapping": {

 "Mode": "Off"

 //"Mode": "Path", // yourserver.org/r3 => FHIR STU3; yourserver.org/r4 => FHIR R4

 //"Map": {

-// "/R3": "Fhir3.0",

-// "/R4": "Fhir4.0"

-//}

-//"Mode": "Subdomain", // r3.yourserver.org => FHIR STU3; r4.yourserver.org => FHIR

-→R4

-//"Map":

-// {

-"r3": "Fhir3.0"

-//

-"r4": "Fhir4.0"

-11

-// }

 '''